Multilingual SEO in Joomla

 Say we have a site called www.example.com with four translations: English, French, German, and Dutch.
 EVERY translation should include the following code in the <head> section:

 <link rel="alternate" href="http://example.com/en" hreflang="en-GB" />

 You could even have the same situation for variations of a language, like English, which has American, British, Australian, etc. variations.
 Also, you can also use this technique if your content is on different websites!
 By the way, if you have a page that is not translated, or only in one or two languages of the four, simply exclude the not-translated URL.

 Finally, note that you can also use alternative options for this: instead of in the <head> section, you can also specify these variations in your sitemap.
 Especially if you have completely separate domains this can be easier to implement sometimes.

-Basically we now know what we should aim for, and luckily, in Joomla, this is not that hard.
-First of all, simply follow the basic guidelines for a multilingual site (install languages, set-up an all-languages default menu and separate menu’s per language, assign languages, publish language switcher, etc.).
-Since this blogpost focusses on the SEO aspects, I advise you to check online for tutorials, like this one here).
+Basically, we now know what we should aim for, and luckily, in Joomla, this is not that hard.
+First of all, simply follow the basic guidelines for a multilingual site (install languages, set up an all-languages default menu and separate menus per language, assign languages, publish language switcher, etc.).
+Since this blog post focuses on the SEO aspects, I advise you to check online for tutorials.